-The IDP process involves 5 primary steps:
+The IDP process involves the following steps:

 - 1. Complete the IDP Self-Assessment Form. - 2.
 Draft your IDP Annual Matrix Form and share both forms with your mentor(s). - 3.
-Revise your Annual Matrix based on mentor feedback; Submit final Annual Matrix to mentor. - 4.
-In Year 1, you will complete this process in September. - 5.
-Beginning in Year 1 and each year thereafter, you will complete the IDP in April, meeting with mentor(s) to review yearly progress based on the current year's Annual Matrix and outline future year's plan on the next year's Annual Matrix. - 6.
-Your mentor will submit the signed, final IDP Annual Matrix Form to the PhD Program by May 15th each year.
+Revise your Annual Matrix based on mentor feedback; Submit signed final Annual Matrix to mentor. - 4.
+Your mentor will submit the signed, final IDP Annual Matrix Form to the PhD Program. - 5.
+The Director will sign the form, and the final document will be placed in the student's file by Program Staff. - 6.
+In Year 1, you will begin this process in September, with the final IDP due to the Program Office by October 15. - 7.
+Beginning in Year 1 and each year thereafter, you will complete the IDP in April, meeting with mentor(s) to review yearly progress based on the current year's Annual Matrix and outline future year's plan on the next year's Annual Matrix.
+The final IDP is due to the Program Office by May 15.

-For more information, please see the document Individual Development Plan (IDP): Guidelines for PhD Program Students.
+For more information, please see the document Individual Development Plan (IDP): Guidelines for PhD Program Students located on Canvas.